Collectors Gallery | Group Show

 Collections Featuring Lisa Rochfort

-Melinda is a graduate of COFA (College of Fine Art-University of NSW, Sydney) beginning her career in Visual Arts education, teaching in Sydney and London before presenting her first solo exhibition at GAFFA gallery, Sydney in 2018.
-In 2022 she completed a significant residency at Bundanon on the Shoalhaven River in southern NSW and in Broken Hill with the BHAE (Broken Hill Art Exchange) in 2021.
-Her work is held in private collections across Australia.
+Melinda is a graduate of COFA (UNSW-College of Fine Arts) beginning her career in Visual Arts education, teaching in Sydney and London before presenting her first solo exhibition at GAFFA gallery, Sydney in 2018.
+She has undertaken significant residencies at Bundanon-NSW and with the Broken Hill Art Exchange.
+Melinda will commence a month-long residency at Collemacchia in the region of Molise, Italy in 2024.
+Her work is held in international collections and in private collections across Australia.

 Collections Featuring Melinda Giblett